selfxyz/happy-birthday/README.md

    yarn install
    ```

+3. Configure environment variables:
+   - Copy `.env.example` to `.env`
+   - Fill in the required values in the `.env` file

-3. Build the contracts:
+4. Build the contracts:
    ```bash
    yarn run build
    ```

-4. Configure the passport environment in the `contracts/ignition/modules/SelfHappyBirthday.ts` file:
+5. Configure the passport environment in the `contracts/ignition/modules/SelfHappyBirthday.ts` file:
    - For real passports (production environment):
      Uncomment the line for production and comment the staging line:
      ```javascript